xumi1993/seispy-doc.post/source/usage/rf-sta.md

 ## 5. Search earthquakes from catalog

 We use the same process as the [SplitRFLab](https://git.nju.edu.cn/xumi1993/SplitRFLab).
-To match the data records and events, we should search earthquakes with some criteria (period, epicental distance and maganitude).
+To match the data records and events, we should search earthquakes with some criteria (period, epicentral distance and magnitude).

-### 5.1 Load station infomation
+### 5.1 Load station information

 the The station latitude and longitude are absolutely necessary when we are used to search earthquakes. the function will read stla and stlo of SAC header from files in pjt.para.datapath.
 ```Python